django-cms/django-cms/docs/topics/menu_system.rst

 Registration
 ============

-The menu system is not monolithic.
+The menu system isn't monolithic.
 Rather, it is composed of numerous active parts, many of which can operate independently of each other.

 What they operate on is a list of menu nodes, that gets passed around the menu system, until it emerges at the other end.